 It is a legal requirement to segregate hazardous waste streams from non-hazardous waste streams.
-All sites must be provided with a Hazardous Waste Station (HWS) to enable the segregation of hazardous packaging waste.
+All sites must be provided with a Hazardous Waste Station (HWS) to enable the segregation of hazardous packaging waste (see example of setup to right).

-Containers for hazardous waste must be either 200l drums or lockable wheelie bins.
-As a minimum.
-Containers must be provided for:
+Containers for hazardous waste must be either 2001 drums or lockable wheelie bins.
+As a minimum, containers must be provided for: